Rizwan-Khan-1998/Bankist/README.md

 # Demo
 ## Desktop-Only Experience
-**Bankist-jonas layout and functionality are optimized for larger screens.
+**Bankist's app layout and functionality are optimized for larger screens.
 I have not implemented responsive design features to adapt to different screen sizes.**

 You can view a live demo of this project **[here](https://bankist-app-jonas.netlify.app/)**